Vulnerable (The Used album): Background

 In late April 2010, the group cancelled all upcoming shows in Europe and Russia, citing circumstances rising from a split with their management team.
 In addition, they mentioned they had started writing for their next album.

 Musical style

 Lead singer Bert McCracken said of the album: "This record's really about becoming more than just who you are, and allowing yourself that vulnerability to be a more powerful person.
 It's a lot more positive than a lot of records we’ve written in the past.
 I think everyone could use some positivity nowadays."

-McCracken also said about the music: "There’s a lot of hip-hop influence, beats and drum and bass kind of stuff, but it’s also still a The Used record, by all means.
-Just like any other Used record, it’s a horse of many colors: There are a lot of soft and heavy sounds, there are a lot of brutal, sharp, bright sounds, and the tempos are anywhere from ultra-slow to super fast and heavy.
+McCracken also said about the music: "There's a lot of hip-hop influence, beats and drum and bass kind of stuff, but it's also still a Used record, by all means.
+Just like any other Used record, it's a horse of many colors: There are a lot of soft and heavy sounds, there are a lot of brutal, sharp, bright sounds, and the tempos are anywhere from ultra-slow to super fast and heavy.
 There are a lot of different conceptual feelings on the record."